-Based on conversations with the Company's greenhouse gas qualification consultant, Radicle (formerly Carbon Credit Solutions Inc.), the Company also expects the ReGen[TM] technology will qualify for greenhouse gas credits.
-Based on the August 2010 Greenhouse Gas Savings Study report conducted by Conestoga-Rovers & Associates on behalf the British Columbia Used Oil Management Association (the "Conestoga-Rovers Report"), the Company believes that the USGC Facility could reduce GHG equivalent emissions by up to 725,000tonnes per year, versus the burning or disposal of UMO.
+Based on conversations with the Company's greenhouse gas qualification consultants, Radicle (formerly Carbon Credit Solutions Inc.) and GHD Group PTY Ltd., the Company expects the ReGen[TM] technology will qualify for greenhouse gas credits.
+Based on the August 2010 Greenhouse Gas Savings Study report conducted by Conestoga-Rovers & Associates on behalf the British Columbia Used Oil Management Association (the "Conestoga-Rovers Report"), the Company believes that the USGC Facility could reduce GHG equivalent emissions by up to 725,000 tonnes per year, versus the burning or disposal of UMO.
 The Company may receive voluntary GHG credits sold via the American Carbon Registry and may generate additional annual revenues for the sale of these credits.
 Based on a review of the United States Environmental Protection Agency's GHG equivalency calculator the life-cycle assessment carbon credits that are projected to be generated by the Company from the USGC Facility represent the equivalent of eliminating the emissions generated by 157,000 internal combustion engine powered cars annually.